The first rule of noodle club is we do not call them noods.

 Noodles worth traveling for

-And don’t miss MingTastic, opened in summer 2022 in an unlikely location; the food court of the Bikini Berlin mall.
-On the menu are handmade noodles both the wide and thin (I find the former to have the better texture) and I give their bowl seasonings my personal thumbs up.
+And, don’t miss MingTastic, opened in summer 2022 in an unlikely location; upstairs in the food court of the Bikini Berlin Mall at Zoo Station.
+On the menu are handmade noodles, both the wide and thin (I find the former to have the better texture), and I give their bowl seasonings my personal thumbs up.
 My go-to order: the non-soup beef noodles, with the somewhat confusing name of Beef Bolognese Hand-Pulled Noodles.
-Bonus: the pan-fried shengjianbao—buns stuffed with pork or veggies—are among the best in town.
+Bonus: the pan-fried shengjianbao—buns stuffed with pork or veggies — are among the best in town.

 Last but not least, I’d like to drop two honorable mentions: Chinese restaurants just doing their thing Out West in Berlin’s closest thing to a Chinatown (a.k.a.
 Wilmersdorf) – far off the beat of the hipster noodle hype.
 Shaniu’s House of Noodles is like the Old Faithful of Berlin’s Chinese restaurant landscape: homey, consistent, and affordable – well-loved amongst (homesick) Chinese students for those reasons.
 The “Chinese spaghetti,” Shaniu’s version of northern zhajiang noodles, tastes like something your Chinese mother would make.